ejdostal/Data_projects_TripleTen/04_Superstore_Returns_project_ README.md

-# TripleTen Sprint 4 Project - Superstore Return Rates
+# Project 4 - Superstore Returns Analysis

 This is the 4th project I worked on in the TripleTen Business Intelligence Analyst program.
 It was a great opportunity to dive deeper into the Superstore dataset, this time with a new focus on analyzing store returns.
 I expanded my Tableau skillset to include interactive dashboards and Tableau Story presentations.